-In summary, three items for the Burdekin-Haughton Distribution System were sampled.
+In the Draft Report, three items for the Burdekin-Haughton Distribution System were sampled.
 Of these:

-- (a) one item is prudent and efficient; - (b) one item is prudent and efficient and has been retained as forecast expenditure, albeit deferred by 10 years; and - (c) one item is prudent but not efficient, requiring adjustment to forecast expenditure.
+- (a) one item was prudent and efficient; - (b) one item was prudent and efficient and has been retained as forecast expenditure, albeit deferred by 10 years; and - (c) one item was prudent but not efficient, requiring adjustment to forecast expenditure.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.